-Parents and applying students are asked to attend an Information Meeting where the history of our school and the philosophy behind our unique system in which teachers and parents collaborate in the mission of educating the child will be discussed.
-In addition, there will be a tour of the school, viewing of the books used in our classical curriculum, and an opportunity to meet some of the staff members.
-Following the presentation, there will be time for questions to be answered.
+Parents and applying students often begin their journey with an Open House.
+The informational discussion includes a general overview, the history of our school, and the philosophy behind our unique system in which teachers and parents collaborate in the mission of educating the child.
+In addition, participants tour of the school, view the books used in our classical curriculum, and meet some of the staff members.
+Following the presentation and tour, there is time for questions and answers and general discussion.

-Prospective students entering grades 2-12 will spend a morning at JPII for a Visit Day.
-Their time with us will include a school tour, introduction to our staff, and classroom participation.
+Prospective students entering grades 2-12 will spend a morning at JPII for a Shadow Day.
+Visitors are paired with a host classmate who accompanies them throughout morning classes.
+It is a good opportunity to meet the other students and staff, participate in classroom activities, and get a general flavor of the JPII experience.
 Students entering PreK, Kindergarten, or 1st grade will spend a morning with us in May for a general readiness assessment.

-After completion of a Visit Day, students will be invited to apply for admission.
+After completion of a Shadow Day, students will be invited to apply for admission.

 Once a completed application has been processed, the parents will be contacted and an interview will be scheduled to discuss further the responsibilities of the school and parents in the cooperation of the education of the child.

-The general Readiness Assessment test for grades Pre-K through 1st and Placement Tests for grades 2-5 will be administered on Friday, March 23, 2018 at 9:30am.
+The general Readiness Assessment test for grades Pre-K through 1st is administered in the spring.
+Placement Tests for students in grades 2-5 are also given at this time if not previously completed.
+Parents will be notified well in advance of the date.

 A signed Enrollment Contract and applicable fees are due within one week of acceptance notification in order to reserve a spot on our academic roster for the 2018-2019 school year.

 Our day-long P.A.C.E.
-Training (Parents As Co-Educators) in early August is designed to facilitate a smooth transition into the school community with curriculum training, discussions on classical education, and home-day studies.
-At least one parent, preferably the primary co-teacher, needs to attend.
+Training (Parents As Co-Educators) in August is designed to facilitate a smooth transition into the school community with curriculum training, discussions on classical education, and home-day studies.
+At least one parent, preferably the primary co-teacher, must attend.
+Ongoing P.A.C.E. training, in the form of question and answer panels with teachers are scheduled quarterly.
+Although optional, parents find this ongoing training quite helpful.

 Applicants for PreK and Kindergarten must have their 4th and 5th birthdays, respectively, before June 1 of the year for which they are applying.
 Because of the rigorous nature of the school, especially in later grades, parents of students whose birthdays fall between March 1 and June 1 are strongly encouraged to err on the side of having their children be older rather than younger for their grade level in order to allow for more developmental maturity.